|Honored by:||The Iowa State University History Department|

 Like many others who lacked educational opportunities, she learned on her own from books available to her in her father's library.
 Writing letters was one of the few ways young people communicated with each other.
 John and Abigail, because of his frequent absences, continued a correspondence they started during their courtship that lasted throughout their lives.
 Consequently, we can get much insight into Abigail's thoughts that were unusual because of their concern for politics.

 Abigail Adams was unusual for several other reasons.
-She was married to one president and mother of another--a feat no other woman can claim.
+She was married to one president and mother of another--a feat no other woman could claim until George W. Bush was inaugurated president in 2001.
 But even more crucial to our knowledge of Abigail Adams is the confidence her husband John had in her observations.
 Consequently, she served as John's eyes and ears during his many absences.
 "What a politician you have made me," she wrote to John.
 "If I cannot be a voter upon this occasion I will be a writer of votes."

 She was educated and carried on serious political discussions with other women, such as Mercy Otis Warren, the outstanding woman of the revolution future presidents such as Thomas Jefferson and other prominent political figures.
 She wrote forcefully about political issues not just during the moment of the revolutionary era, but during the movement for a new constitution and snuggle of the new nation to assert its place in the world.